SAP-samples/abap-cheat-sheets/28_Regular_Expressions.md

 "Line breaks
 "The results are demonstrated using string templates.
-"In the examples, the multi line mode is enabled in addition.
+"In the examples, the multi-line mode is enabled in addition.

 "|_abc\ndef\r_ghi\r_\njkl|
 ctrl_verb_string = replace( val = |abc\ndef\rghi\r\njkl|